The United Methodist Church and Homosexuality

 public accepts homosexuality as a normal and natural sexual

-orientation, it is likely that similar apologies will appear in a
+orientation, it is possible that similar apologies will appear in a

 One representative each from the South Carolina and Mississippi